BrokenShell/Fortuna/docs/migration-5-to-6.md

 | `middle_linear` | `center_triangular` |
 | `back_linear` | `back_triangular` |

-These are the only public positional index profiles in Fortuna 6.
-The mixed, exponential/normal, Poisson, and quantum profile families were removed instead of being carried forward under aliases.
+These are the public positional index profiles in Fortuna 6.
+The mixed, exponential/normal, Poisson, and quantum index-profile families were removed instead of being carried forward under aliases.
 The standard probability distribution primitives, including `normal_variate`, `exponential_variate`, and `poisson_variate`, remain public.

+Fortuna 6.1.1 introduces `RandomValue.front_normal`, `center_normal`, and
+`back_normal`.
+These are new prepared value profiles built from the intended probability shapes: a centered normal curve and two mirrored half-normal curves stretched across the complete table.
+They are not aliases for `front_gauss`, `middle_gauss`, or `back_gauss`, and they do not preserve those methods' implementation or draw schedules.

 ## Other renames